plone/training/theming/ttw-advanced_2.rst

 You can also create conditions about the current path using ``if-path``.

-.. note: For a more comprehensive overview of all the Diazo rule directives see: http://docs.diazo.org/en/latest/basic.html#rule-directives
+.. note: For a more comprehensive overview of all the Diazo rule directives and related attributes see: http://docs.diazo.org/en/latest/basic.html#rule-directives

 Viewing the unthemed Plone site
 -------------------------------

 When you create your Diazo rules, it is important to know how the content Diazo is receiving from Plone is structured.
-In order to see a "non-diazoed" page, just add ``?diazo.off=1`` at the end of its URL.
+In order to see a "non-diazoed" version page, just add ``?diazo.off=1`` at the end of its URL.

 Exercise 2 - Viewing the unthemed site
 ++++++++++++++++++++++++++++++++++++++